dankamongmen/notcurses/README.md

 tablet, which can also move among elements within the tablet.

-The ncreel object tracks the size of the screen, the size, number, information depth, and order of tablets, and the focuses.
+The ncreel object tracks the size of the screen, the size, number, information depth, and order of tablets, and the foci.
 It also draws the optional borders around tablets and the optional border of the reel itself.
 It knows nothing about the actual content of a tablet, save the number of lines it occupies at each information depth.
 The typical control flow is that an